tbg/tbg.github.io/_posts/2017-03-23-consensus-is-hard-gryadka.md

 ---
 layout: post
-title: "Gryadka is not not Paxos, so it's probably wrong"
+title: "Gryadka is not Paxos, so it's probably wrong"
 comments: true
 permalink: "if-its-not-paxos-its-probably-wrong-gryadka"
 ---